lensesio/fast-data-dev/README.md

 ### Note

-_Fast-data-dev_ isn't thoroughly tested on Mac OS X. Due to not being able to use `--net=host`, some components may have networking issues.
+_Fast-data-dev_ isn't thoroughly tested on Mac OS X and/or with remote access scenarios.
+Some components may have networking issues in such setups.
 We are interested in hearing about your experience.

 ## Advanced